DCOD-OpenSource/django-project-version/README.rst

 Advanced features
 -----------------
-If you want to have REST style view with your project version:
+If you want to have REST-style view with your project version:

 * Install ``django-project-version`` with additional dependencies: ``pip install django-project-version[rest]``.
 * Extend you ``settings.INSTALLED_APPS`` by adding ``"rest_framework"``.